 Rule # 1-Do Not Reuse Framework.

 One of the most elementary mistakes made during the case interview remains an applicant trying to resolve the case on hand by reusing one of the pre-existing frameworks.
 Developing custom solutions through tailored frameworks represents the one excellent opportunity to stand out during the case interview.
-In addition, it is also one of the most valuable skills a consultant can demonstrate during the case interview.
+Also, it is one of the most valuable skills a consultant can demonstrate during the case interview.

-There is a fundamental value in having knowledge of the existing frameworks.
-They provide you with a firm foundation on which to construct case driven solutions.
+There is a fundamental value in knowing the existing frameworks.
+They provide you with a firm foundation on which to construct case-driven solutions.
 The list of pre-existing frameworks includes:

 This is the most basic framework widely used for business analysis, for example: